polar-app/polar-app/_posts/2020-01-16-spaced-repetition-is-supervised-learning-for-humans.md

 complicated and (if you're like me) there doesn't seem to be any rhyme or reason why some knowledge sticks while you fail to grasp other (often more complicated) concepts.

 Cognitive science has found a way to solve this problem.
-It turns out that we've had a solution to this problem for more than 135 years and the tools are finally starting to become mainstream.
+It turns out that we've had a solution for more than 135 years and the tools are finally starting to become mainstream.

 This connection between supervised learning (AKA machine learning) and spaced repetition was my motivation for building Polar.
 I wanted a unified learning platform that exploited spaced repetition and made it easy to use and incorporate